What is what, not how?

 An example of this approach at work is the dressing codes of Barack Obama and Steve Jobs.
 Instead of deciding what to wear every morning, every day of the week, they have automated this daily decision to wear the same outfit every day.
 In a business setting, this philosophy is used to make permanent decisions at various points in the workflow.

 “What, not how” applies the same logic in software design.
-Most designers tend to concentrate more on how an application works.
+Most software designers (not UX designers) tend to concentrate more on how an application works.
 This philosophy, however, advocates for a focus on what an application does.
 Explaining how an application works can be hard to understand for someone with no software development experience.

 Instead of complicating things, developers should only explain what a product does, what needs to work, what happens in case of an error, and what role the user plays.
 This provides a better in-depth understanding of the application so that the consumer finds it easier to use.